 3. Boss not senior enough

-“One candidate I met said she job hopped because a newly appointed boss didn’t have a senior enough job title,” says Ben Batten, country general manager of recruitment firm Volt in Singapore.
+“One candidate I met said she job hopped because a newly appointed boss didn’t have a senior enough job title,” says Ben Batten, managing director of recruitment firm Volt in Singapore.
 “But she returned to the same bank only a year later when the same boss received a promotion to director.
 She was happy about this and not ashamed to admit it was her reason for moving back again.”

 4. A recruiter rang me